ropensci/GSODR/README.md

 -   **STP\_CNT** - Number of observations used in calculating mean station pressure;

--   **VISIB** - Mean visibility for the day converted to kilometers to tenths Missing = -9999;
+-   **VISIB** - Mean visibility for the day converted to kilometres to tenths Missing = -9999;

 -   **VISIB\_CNT** - Number of observations used in calculating mean daily visibility;

--   **WDSP** - Mean daily wind speed value converted to meters/second to tenths Missing = -9999;
+-   **WDSP** - Mean daily wind speed value converted to metres/second to tenths Missing = -9999;

 -   **WDSP\_CNT** - Number of observations used in calculating mean daily wind speed;

--   **MXSPD** - Maximum sustained wind speed reported for the day converted to meters/second to tenths.
+-   **MXSPD** - Maximum sustained wind speed reported for the day converted to metres/second to tenths.
 Missing = -9999;

--   **GUST** - Maximum wind gust reported for the day converted to meters/second to tenths.
+-   **GUST** - Maximum wind gust reported for the day converted to metres/second to tenths.
 Missing = -9999;

 -   **MAX** - Maximum temperature reported during the day converted to Celsius to tenths--time of max temp report varies by country and